eunbeek/findBrokenGlass/README.md

 # findBrokenGlass

-this tool looks for broken url in a input file.
+This is OSD600 Assignment, this simple tool will help you to automatically look for broken url in input file.